-If it doesn’t automatically pick up the SMS, you can simply enter the code into the app and you’ll be registered.
-It’s a simple system that works well, although sometimes it can be inconvenient
+If it doesn’t automatically pick up the SMS, you can simply enter the code into the app, and you’ll be registered.
+It’s a simple system that works well, although sometimes it can be inconvenient.

 There are four easy ways to register WhatsApp without using your phone number; you can use an online SMS service, a landline, Google Voice or Skype, or a payphone or someone else’s number.

 There are hundreds of SMS websites on the internet today.
 It’s easy to find an SMS provider online and use that number to verify WhatsApp.
 If you have a Skype number and Skype credit, you could use that too.
 Texport is a great example and provides a reliable service that allows you to send up to three texts and receive unlimited texts during each free session.
-Just add the number provided into the WhatsApp verification screen and keep an eye on the website.
+Just add the number provided to the WhatsApp verification screen and keep an eye on the website.
 The WhatsApp verification code should arrive within a minute or two.
-Once it does, enter the code and the app should verify.
+Once it does, enter the code, and the app should verify.

 If you have a landline and you don’t mind giving out that number, that should work too.
 Depending on where you live, your telephone provider should have a system that will read out an SMS on your normal landline phone.
-This method will obviously depend on your carrier but most will have it as it is an accessibility feature.
+This method will obviously depend on your carrier, but most will have it as it is an accessibility feature.

 Select the country within WhatsApp and make sure to remove the leading “0” from your phone number.
-WhatsApp will automatically add your country code and you’re good to go.
+WhatsApp will automatically add your country code, and you’re good to go.
 You should receive a call that speaks the code.
-Enter that code into the app and you’re registered.
+Enter that code into the app, and you’re registered.

 Google Voice or Skype